petewanca/projectPete/README.md

 # projectPete

-## tech
+## current tech
+- React
+- Axios
-- Javascript for logic
+- Bootstrap
-- NPM packages (csvtojson & json2csv)

 ## about
 - 2020 project.
 At least one new feature added each month.
 Tentative plans so far...